 Position determines geometry

-Alignment: Take a step or two to the side, or lower the camera slightly, and suddenly verticals and horizontals either fall neatly into place—or they don’t.
-Where you stand determines whether lines stay parallel, converge, or begin to distort, and those choices quietly set the image’s visual tone.
+Alignment: Take a step or lower the camera slightly, and verticals and horizontals may suddenly fall into place — or drift apart.
+Where you stand determines whether lines remain parallel, converge, or distort, quietly setting the image’s visual tone.

 Leading Lines: Leading lines are especially sensitive to viewpoint.
-That road we mentioned earlier… shoot from a low position with a wide-angle lens and it becomes a strong visual invitation, pulling the viewer into the frame.
-Photograph the same road from higher up, and it may lose that sense of depth, becoming a flatter, more graphic shape.
+Photograph a road from low and close, and it pulls the viewer into the frame.
+Photograph the same road from higher up, and it may flatten into a graphic shape.

-Spacing and Balance: Finally, where you stand controls how space is distributed in the frame — for example, how much or how little room you leave around your subject.
-A higher viewpoint might spread elements out, creating a sense of balance and breathing room.
+Spacing and Balance: Finally, position controls how space is distributed in the frame.
+A higher viewpoint may spread elements apart, creating balance and breathing room.

-In every case, the subject stays the same.
-Only your position changes.
-And that’s the point: one of the most powerful creative controls you have isn’t a setting on the camera—it’s where you choose to stand.
+In every case, the subject remains the same.
+Only your position changes — and that’s the point.
+One of the most powerful creative controls you have isn’t a camera setting.
+It’s where you choose to stand.

 Distance and Relationships

-Distance shapes not just perspective, but emotional connection.
+Distance shapes more than perspective; it shapes emotional connection.
 It determines whether the viewer feels like a participant in the scene or a distant observer.

 Photography works the same way.
-When you move closer to a subject—often with a wider-than-normal lens—you don’t just change the geometry of the scene, you change the relationship.
+Moving closer to a subject — often with a wider-than-normal lens — doesn’t just change geometry; it changes relationship.
 The subject hasn’t moved, and the lens may be the same, but the distance alters how connected the image feels.

 Composition should be less about rules and more about relationships.
 A photograph isn’t a subject; it’s a subject in relation to everything else in the frame.